Working collaboratively with other community organizations is a crucial piece of of Building Roots’ work and mission of enabling social cohesion.

 Here is a list of some of the incredible organizations we are grateful to call our community partners:

-Moss Park Overdose Prevention Site – Drop-in health service focused on harm reduction for people experiencing drug addiction.
+Moss Park Overdose Prevention Site – Drop-in health service focused on harm reduction for people that use drugs.
 Building Roots donates fresh food to the Moss Park OPS weekly and partners wherever possible to further safety in Moss Park.

 Youth Enrichment Academy (YEA!) – Pathways to Education and Regent Park Community Health Centre present this summer bridging initiative designed to address the gap in programming for youth (ages 12-14) in Regent Park and surrounding communities.
 The program will prepare students for success in high school and beyond, and we are thrilled to facilitate the educational piece on themes related to food security and responding to the needs of one’s community.